tcsenpai/youlama/README.md

 3. Enter a YouTube video URL in the input field.

 4. (Optional) Customize the Ollama URL and select a different AI model.
+5. (Optional) Customize the Whisper URL and select a different Whisper model.

-5. Click the "Summarize" button to generate a summary of the video.
+6. Click the "Summarize" button to generate a summary of the video.

 ## Dependencies